Get your project estimate

 5. Install Decking Boards

-Place decking boards perpendicular to the joists, leaving ¼-inch gaps between boards for drainage and ⅛-inch gaps at the ends for expansion.
-Secure each board with two deck screws at every joist crossing.
+Install decking boards parallel to each other across the joists.
+Space boards 1/4 inch apart for water flow and 1/8 inch at each end for expansion.
+Fasten each board with two #10 x 1-1/2" deck screws at every joist crossing.

 Sand Rough Edges and Corners